Jacob Jones (footballer)

-Jacob Jones (born 5 September 2001) is a Welsh professional footballer who plays for Bath City on loan from Forest Green Rovers, as a defender.
+Jacob Alexander Jones (born 5 September 2001) is a Welsh professional footballer who plays as a defender for Cymru Premier club Penybont.

 Club career

 Jones began his career at Swansea City, before moving to Forest Green Rovers in July 2022.
 In October 2022, Jones joined National League South club Bath City on a one-month loan deal.
+On 2 February 2023, Jones joined National League North club King's Lynn Town on loan until the end of the season.
+Jones left Rovers at the end of the season.

+Following a brief trial with Dundee, Jones joined Scottish League One club Cove Rangers on a two-year deal in July 2023.

+In May 2024, Jones returned to England, joining National League side Woking.
+On 6 May 2025, it was announced that Jones would leave the club upon the expiry of his contract in June.
+He departed having made 16 appearances.

+Jones joined Cymru Premier club Penybont on a free transfer on 20 June 2025.

 International career

-Jones is a Wales under-20 youth international.
+Jones is a Wales national under-20 youth international.
+He made his debut as a substitute against England U20s in October 2020.